-As of the end of June 2020, BAWAG's problem loan ratio stood at 3.1% (year-end 2019: 3.7%).
-Its €973 million of problem loans as of 30 June 2020 included a €284 million receivable (after a capital prudential filter) disputed by the City of Linz from a closed swap transaction, while its €1,145 million of problem loans as of 31 December 2019 included a €418 million gross receivable (value-adjusted to €254 million) related to the City of Linz legal case.
-BAWAG's problem loans for this case were lower as of 30 June 2020 due to the application of a capital prudential filter.
-The City of Linz receivable remained marked at 60% and assuming a worst-case scenario, the CET1 ratio impact would have been a negative 30 basis points as of 30 June 2020.
-Subsequently, management has announced during their 2020 earnings call that they have fully provided for the City of Linz exposure in prudential filters.
+As of year-end 2020, BAWAG's problem loan ratio stood at 3.5% (year-end 2019: 3.7%).
+Its €1,132 million of problem loans as of 31 December 2020 included an approximately €400 million gross receivable (€254 million net receivable on the balance sheet) disputed by the City of Linz from a closed swap transaction.
+In 2020, BAWAG has fully provided for the City of Linz exposure through capital prudential filters, which reduced the CET1 ratio by 60 basis points (the City of Linz receivable remains marked at 60% on the balance sheet).
 On 7 January 2020, the Vienna-based court of first instance (Handelsgericht) had ruled in an interim judgment that the city's treasurer had not been sufficiently authorised to enter into the swap and that it was therefore not validly entered into and, hence, void.
 This partial aspect of the litigation will be escalated to the court of appeal upon BAWAG's request.
 With the interim judgment on the validity of the contract, no decision has been made with regards to the amount of potential mutual claims.

 BAWAG focuses on domestic retail banking operations, with €12.9 billion of domestic residential mortgage loans outstanding as of year-end 2020, which have been supplemented by two rundown mortgage portfolios in the UK and in France (€1.4 billion remaining balances).
 Another important pillar in BAWAG's domestic lending portfolio are its consumer lending and auto leasing activities, as well as lending to small and medium-sized enterprises (SME), which contributed €4.9 billion of exposures as of year-end 2020.
-In 2018, BAWAG had entered into several partnerships with large Austrian retailers to expand its footprint with retail customers through point-of-sale lending transactions, which has supported growth of its unsecured consumer lending book since then.
-As of 30 June 2020, 6.8% of bank's retail and SME lending book was subject to payment holidays due to the coronavirus crisis, which has materially reduced to 1.2% as of 31 December 2020 and to 0.6% as of 5 February 2021 (the public payment moratorium expired on 31 January 2021 in Austria).
+In 2018, BAWAG had entered into several partnerships with large Austrian retailers to expand its footprint with retail customers through point-of-sale lending transactions, which has supported growth of its unsecured consumer lending book during 2018 and 2019 (in 2020, the coronavirus crisis resulted in a decline in consumer lending balances).
+As of 30 June 2020, 6.8% of bank's retail and SME lending book was subject to payment holidays due to the coronavirus crisis, which has materially reduced to 1.2% as of 31 December 2020 and to 0.6% as of 31 March 2021 (the public payment moratorium expired on 31 January 2021 in Austria).

 BAWAG adds non-retail exposures to its portfolio, in particular in the German-speaking corporates and real estate business, as well as in the international real estate and leveraged lending areas.
 In light of the strong competitive pressures that are unlikely to abate soon in the extended low interest rates environment, we believe BAWAG will have to stick to its very selective approach to maintain an adequate risk-return balance in these non-retail areas.
 These limited investment opportunities have in the past led to more concentrated sector exposure increases, which, in our view, expose BAWAG, in particular in the commercial real estate segment, to cyclical risks, which have been exacerbated by the coronavirus crisis.
-Of BAWAG's corporate and asset-backed lending book, 1.3% was subject to payment holidays as of 30 June 2020, which has reduced to 0.2% as of 5 February 2021.
+Of BAWAG's corporate and asset-backed lending book, 1.3% was subject to payment holidays as of 30 June 2020, which has reduced to 0.4% as of 31 December 2020 and to 0.1% as of 31 March 2021.

-Exhibit 3 BAWAG's problem loan ratio remained broadly stable in recent years
+BAWAG's problem loan ratio remained broadly stable in recent years

-Problem loan ratio in accordance with our definitions since 2018; according to IFRS 9 reporting standards
+Problem loan ratio in accordance with our definitions; according to IFRS 9 reporting standards